netbox-community/ansible_modules/docs/plugins/netbox_custom_field_module.rst

     To install it, use: :code:`ansible-galaxy collection install netbox.netbox`.

-    To use it in a playbook, specify: :code:`netbox.netbox.netbox_contact_role`.
+    To use it in a playbook, specify: :code:`netbox.netbox.netbox_custom_field`.

 .. version_added

-.. versionadded:: 3.5.0 of netbox.netbox
+.. versionadded:: 3.6.0 of netbox.netbox

 .. contents::
    :local: